KristiGourlay/Oxybeeron/README.md

 # Recommender Systems

-It's hard to surf the web these days and not come in contact with a recommender system.
+It's hard to surf the web these days and not come into contact with a recommender system.
 Amazon, YouTube, and Netflix are just a few of the online services that attempt to make your life  easier (and make a few extra bucks in the process) by suggesting things you may like, based on your explicit feedback, and increasingly more so, on your implicit feedback.

 Three types of Recommender Systems: